bennerhq/cclock/README.md

 ## Features

-- Easy-to-use command-line interface
+- Easy-to-use command-line interface - just a analog clock!
-- Lightweight and fast
-- Clock colors can be customized in .yaml file
+- Clock behavior, design and colors can be customized in .yaml file

 ## Installation